nnyegaard/oauthforaspnet/providers/steam/guides/aspnet-mvc5/index.md

 Next we need to install the **Owin.Security.Providers** Nuget package which will give us access to the Steam authentication provider.
 Right click on your web project and select "Manage Nuget Packages...".
 Select the "Online" node in the "Manage Nuget Packages" dialog and search for the package named "Owin.Security.Providers".
 Click "Install" to install the package into your project.

 ![](/images/guides/steam/mvc5/manage-nuget-packages.png)

-> The **Owin.Security.Providers** Nuget package was developed by Jerrie Pelser with contributions from others, myself included.
-All contributions are appreciated, if you want to add extra functionality to any of the providers or add new providers for other services.
-Please fork the repository located at [https://github.com/owin-middleware/OwinOAuthProviders](https://github.com/owin-middleware/OwinOAuthProviders) and send a pull request.

 Navigate to the `Startup.Auth` file located in the `App_Start` folder of your application and open the file.